zhou-dong/elevator-control-system/README.md

 At first, I don't want to let the "Central Control System" to control every step of the elevators.
 Each elevator should have it's own way to traversal among the floors.

 After control system received a pickup request, control system will ask all elevators the distance away from pickup floor.
-Every elevator will compute a distance away from pickup floor by itself, then response the result to control system.
+Every elevator will compute a distance by itself, then response the result to control system.
 Finally control system will choose the nearest elevator to pickup passenger.

 ## Data Structures, Algorithms and Design Patterns